-Studies have shown that there is an average of 195,000 deaths in the United States every year due to medical negligence.
-Many more Americans face unnecessary pain or permanent disfigurement as result of medication errors, poorly performed procedures, or other types of malpractice.
+Studies reveal that annually there are an average of 195,000 deaths caused by medical negligence in the United States.
+Many more Americans face unnecessary pain or permanent disfigurement as the result of medication errors, poorly performed procedures, and other types of malpractice.

 Examples of the types of medical malpractice cases our attorneys handle include the following:

-A bad outcome or dissatisfaction with a procedure is not necessarily medical negligence.
-Furthermore, if you were told of the risks of surgery and those risks turned into reality for you, you are unlikely to be successful in bringing a medical malpractice case because you were informed of the risks and still chose to have the surgery.
+A bad outcome or dissatisfaction with a procedure does not necessarily equal medical negligence.
+Furthermore, if you were told of the risks a surgery posed and those risks turned into reality for you, you are unlikely to be successful in bringing a medical malpractice case because you were informed of the risks beforehand and still chose to have the surgery.

 In order to bring a successful medical malpractice case, your attorney will need to prove that your health care provider failed to provide a standard of care that a reasonable medical professional with the same degree of experience and training would have provided under similar circumstances.
 This applies to doctors, nurses, hospitals, clinics, dentists, chiropractors, pharmacies and pharmacists.
 Any health care professional or health care institution can be sued for medical malpractice.

 This is often the most challenging part of a medical malpractice case.
 What is considered “reasonable” is not defined by you or by your attorney.
-A reasonable standard of care must be defined by a combination of sources such as medical literature and other practicing professionals with extensive experience treating this kind of condition.
+A reasonable standard of care must be defined by a combination of sources, such as medical literature and other practicing professionals with extensive experience treating the same condition.

-At the Bostic Law Firm, we regularly work with a variety of medical experts to prepare our clients’ cases.
+At Bostic Law Group, P.A., we regularly work with medical experts to prepare our clients’ cases.
 These experts review the medical files to determine if proper procedures were followed.
-Our legal team is experienced and skilled in researching medical issues, identifying credible expert physicians to testify on your behalf, and gathering all necessary evidence to evaluate or build a compelling and persuasive case for trial.
+Our legal team is highly experienced and skilled in researching medical issues, identifying credible expert physicians to testify on your behalf, and gathering all necessary evidence to evaluate or build a compelling and persuasive case for trial.
 No matter the situation, our firm is dedicated to protecting your rights and your interests.

 In order to recover in a medical malpractice case, the patient must have suffered damages as a result of the medical provider’s error.
-This may mean that additional treatment is required, recovery may not be as complete as it would have been, the patient is needlessly disfigured, or sometimes even fatal or permanent harm ensues.
+This may mean that additional treatment is required, recovery may not be as complete as it could have been, the patient was needlessly disfigured, or fatal or permanent harm has ensued.